Papatheodorou-Group/BENGAL/README.md

 **If nextflow or singularity is not installed in your cluster, install them.
 This can take some efforts and it might worth discussing with cluster IT managers.
 Please refer to [nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html) or [singularity documentation](https://singularity-tutorial.github.io/01-installation/).**

-## Inputs:
+## Inputs
 The nextflow script takes one input file: a tab-seperated metadata file mapping species to the paths of raw count AnnData objects, in the form of .h5ad files.
 See example: `example_metadata_nf.tsv`.

 The config file defines project directories and parameters.
 See example: `config/example.config`

-**Please change the directories and parameters in the metadata and config file for your own application as appropriate**
+**Please change the metadata file, and the directories and parameters in the config file for your own application as appropriate**
+**Read the instrictions in the config file and change relevant entries is crucial for running the pipeline**

 #### Input Requirements:
 *These requirements will be checked in the first process of the pipeline.*

 The raw count AnnData objects need to have the following row or column annotations.
 Note that the exact column name of each key is specified in the config file.